PJWalker/daggerheart/content/Items/Arcane Cloak.md

 ---
+publish: "true"
-tags: [common]
+tags: [Item]
 ---
-A cloak whose colour, texture, & size can be adjusted as a spellcast action.
+# Arcane Cloak

+A creature with a Spellcast trait wearing this cloak can adjust its color, texture, and size at will.